siva2024501020/web-search-task/README.md

+## Branch Information

+This is the `search_results1` branch, created for ongoing development and review.
+Please do not merge directly to main without approval.
 ## Collaboration Guidelines

 - Work on a new branch for each feature or bug fix (do not commit directly to main).